New Hampshire CPA Requirements: How to Become a Licensed CPA in New Hampshire

 • Specialized knowledge and its application

 c.
+Find qualified CPE providers in New Hampshire.
 Obtain CPE credits at one of the following qualified locations:

 • National, state and local accounting organizations’ educational and professional development programs